 In 87% of reported cases, a clavicle fracture results from a fall directly onto the lateral shoulder.
 Less commonly, fractures may result from direct trauma to the clavicle or from a fall onto an outstretched hand.

 Clavicle fractures represent 2% to 10% of all fractures.
 Clavicle fractures affect 1 in 1000 people per year.
 They are the most common fractures during childhood, and approximately two-thirds of all clavicle fractures occurring in males.
 There is a bimodal distribution of clavicle fractures, with the 2 peaks being men younger than 25 (sports injuries) and patients older than 55 years of age (falls).
+Aapproximately 20 percent of females and more than one-third of males with claviclular fractures are between 13-20 years old.

 The clavicle is an S-shaped bone and is the only osseous link between the upper extremity and the trunk.
 The clavicle articulates distally with the acromion at the acromioclavicular joint and articulates proximally with the sternum at the sternoclavicular joint.
 Due to its superficial subcutaneous location and the numerous ligamentous and muscular forces applied to it, the clavicle is easily fractured.
 Because the midshaft of the clavicle is the thinnest segment and does not contain ligamentous attachments, it is the most easily fractured location.